-Note2 : Based on the regulations from Ministry of Economic Affairs Investment Review Committee, the proportion limit of investment in Mainland China is 60% of the net amount.

-Note3 : The recognized profit and loss under investment should base on the financial statement that audited by accountants.

-(B) As at 31 December 2022, for information on significant transactions and prices, payments, etc. between the parent company and subsidiaries, please refer to Note 13(1) (J).
-The unrealized profit amount generated due to the previous significant transaction items accounted for \$13,295 thousand.
+- Note2 : Based on the regulations from Ministry of Economic Affairs Investment Review Committee, the proportion limit of investment in Mainland China is 60% of the net amount. - Note3 : The recognized profit and loss under investment should base on the financial statement that audited by accountants. - Note 4: Funds of US\$5,000,000 were injected into TURVO International Co., Ltd.(YZ) by Dong-Guan Xin-Feng Hardware Machinery Plastic Industry Co., Ltd. on 10 July 2023; therefore Dong-Guan Xin-Feng Hardware Machinery Plastic Industry Co., Ltd. Acquired 17.86% ownership in TURVO International Co., Ltd.(YZ).
+The Company holds a 100% ownership via TIPO INTERNATIONAL CO., LTD.(SAMOA). - (B) As of 31 December 2023, for information on significant transactions and prices, payments, etc. between the parent company and subsidiaries, please refer to Note 13(1) (J).
+The unrealized profit amount generated due to the previous significant transaction items accounted for \$1,110 thousand.